CFD-GO/TCLB/.github/CONTRIBUTING.md

 - [ ] You did a clever trick?
 Please leave a suitable comment
 - [ ] Please don't brake naming convention (at least look at surrounding code)
 - [ ] Try too use meaningful variable names
 - [ ] Do not pull/merge XXX_new's.
 Its either something different and should have different name or it is an replacement of XXX (in whole code)
+- [ ] When working with model independent kernel files and handlers, take a look at the surrounding code.
+A lot of classes and useful function are already implemented.
+Remember: 'grep' is your friend

 ### Compilation